zelinjiang/Web-scarping-with-BeautifulSoup-and-Selenium/README.md

 ### 6 - Advancing Selenium - Scraping Bustbuy Deal of the Day
 - Write a script that goes to bestbuy.com, clicks on Deal of the Day
 - reads how much time is left for the Deal of the Day and prints the remaining time to screen (console)
+IMPORTANT: Please ensure that there are proper delays after each website interaction.
 - Clicks on the Deal of the Day (the actual product), clicks on its reviews
 - Saves the resulting HTML to your local hard drive as "bestbuy_deal_of_the_day.htm"
 - You can then do NLP with these comments!